Meet the Team

 Megan also has experience teaching children with SEN and understands the importance of feeling valued, understood and accepted.
 Megan is thrilled to be joining the Little Voices Team and cannot wait to share her passion with the children at Little Voices.

-Ella Beddow (Assistant and Lead Tutor)
+Ella Beddow (Lead Tutor)

 Georgia Garton (Assistant and Performing Arts Tutor)